 Papaya has a unique taste that many people love.
 However, ripeness is key.

-Like the mango, its flavor is best when cold, so it’s a good idea to keep it refrigerated whenever possible.
+Its flavor is best when cold, so it’s a good idea to keep it refrigerated whenever possible.

 After washing it well, you can cut it in half lengthwise, scoop out the seeds, and eat it out of the rind with a spoon, like cantaloupe or melon.

-It can also be combined with other foods that complement its flavor.
+As it’s incredibly versatile, it can also be combined with other foods that complement its flavor.

 each half with Greek yogurt, then top with a few blueberries and chopped nuts.

 wrap a slice of ham or prosciutto around each strip.

 onions and cilantro, then add lime juice and mix well.

 with coconut milk and ice in a blender, then blend until smooth.

 into cubes, add diced cooked chicken and dress with olive oil and vinegar.

-fruit with 2 tablespoons of chia seeds, 1 cup almond milk and
+fruit with 2 tablespoons (28 grams) of chia seeds, 1 cup (240 ml) of almond milk and